gristlabs/grist-help/help/en/docs/functions.md

 <code>UserTable.__lookupOne__(Field_In_Lookup_Table=value, ...)</code>
 <a class="headerlink" href="#lookupone" title="Permanent link">#</a>
 </summary>
 Returns a [Record](#record) matching the given field=value arguments.
 The value may be any expression, most commonly a field in the current row (e.g. `$SomeField`) or a constant (e.g. a quoted string like `"Some Value"`).
 If multiple records are found, the first match is returned.

 You may set the optional `sort_by` parameter to the column ID by which to sort multiple matching results, to determine which of them is returned.
 You can prefix the column ID with "-" to reverse the order.

 For example:
 ```
 People.lookupOne(First_Name="Lewis", Last_Name="Carroll")
 People.lookupOne(Email=$Work_Email)
-People.lookupOne(Email=$Work_Email, sort_by="Date")
+Tickets.lookupOne(Person=$id, sort_by="Date")   # Find the first ticket for the person
+Tickets.lookupOne(Person=$id, sort_by="-Date")  # Find the last ticket for the person
 ```

 Learn more about [lookupOne](references-lookups.md#lookupone).